HaxeLocalizeJP/HaxeManual/output/HaxeManual/website/dictionary.md

 ##### Read Access
 A read access to a field occurs when a right-hand side [field access expression](expression-field-access.md) is used.
 This includes calls in the form of `obj.field()`, where `field` is accessed to be read.

-<a id="define-static-extension" class="anch"></a>

-##### Static Extension
-A static extension allows pseudo-extending existing types without modifying their source.
-In Haxe this is achieved by declaring a static method with a first argument of the extending type and then bringing the defining class into context through `using`.

 <a id="define-string" class="anch"></a>

 ##### String